AlessioNegri/SpacecraftSimulator/README.md

 <p align="center"><img src="./images/orbit_propagation_1.png" width="100%"></p>

-To simulate the orbit propagation click on the `Run` button.
+Under the menu item `Missions / Orbit Propagation / Simulation` you can simulate the orbit propagation.
 The evolution of the orbital elements with respect to the initial values can be analyzed in the main window.

 <p align="center"><img src="./images/orbit_propagation.png" width="100%"></p>